 That’s right, even our food can speak French!

 I promise you, when you walk in front of a bakery in France, the soft smell of fresh bread and fresh pastries is like the voice of a beautiful mermaid in the sea, hypnotizing you, singing: “Buy me mon amour, eat me mon amour! <3 ”.
 I guarantee you will not resist…

-Everyone know the “3 French basics” : Bread, Wine, Cheese, which have their own dedicated moment during the meal (after the main dish, and before the dessert).
+Everyone knows the “3 French basics” : Bread, Wine and Cheese, which have their own dedicated moment during the meal (after the main dish, and before the dessert).

 Taking your time during your meal is really part of the French traditional culture, it’s a joyful moment to enjoy with your family.

 But what I really meant by “French speaking food” is that you won’t only find good food in France, but in any French speaking country of the world!
 Have you ever tried Ivorian Attiéké? a Polynesian Poulet Fafa? a Swiss Fondue?
 Morrocan Couscous?
 Poutine Quebecoise? …